spoved-aws/go-ks-app-arm/README.md

 <mark>_Note: Did not create the base 0 CVE image for the arm architecture.
 Buildsafe fails for arm._<mark>

 ### Building OCI artifact using bsf and ko
-_Note: KO makes go image building very easy and can use static assets that can bundle the html files very efficiently._
+<mark>_Note: KO makes go image building very easy and can use static assets that can bundle the html files very efficiently._<mark>

 <img width="850" alt="image" src="https://github.com/user-attachments/assets/9551da49-1ec8-4df0-aeb8-e605848a8e55" />